stallioninet/wppayportal/README.md

 # Credits

+Vijayasanthi (developer)

+Jamie Band (architect & designer)

 The plugin was developed on contract by [Stallioni Net Solutions](https://stallioni.com/).
 Feel free to contact them should you wish to add functionality to the plugin.

-Vijayasanthi (developer)

-Jamie Band (designer)

 # Contributions